 Biden says 'I don't know' what happened with DeSantis meeting as he surveys Hurricane Idalia damage

+"As I told your governor, if there's anything your state needs, I'm ready to mobilize that support," the president said.
+"Anything they need related to these storms.
+Your nation has your back and we'll be with you until the job is done."

+Biden told reporters Saturday morning that his message to DeSantis is: "We're gonna take care of Florida."

-President Joe Biden on Saturday morning offered his first on-camera reaction to his meeting with Florida Gov. Ron DeSantis falling through as he surveys Hurricane Idalia damage.
+The president offered his first on-camera reaction to his meeting with DeSantis falling through on Saturday morning as he began his trip to the state.

 "I don't know," Biden said in response to a shouted question as he and the first lady boarded Marine One about what happened with his meeting with the governor.
 "He's not going to be there."